matomo-org/matomo/plugins/ExampleLogTables/README.md

 site remain, and a group flagged by tracking on one site changes another site's archived metric.
 If your rows describe activity rather than a person, give them `idsite` and join on `idvisit`.

-**Retention reaches the rows but not the estimate.** Purging old raw data deletes from these tables through the same code as subject deletion, so nothing is left behind.
-The purge estimate shown in the administration UI, and the table optimisation that follows a purge, both skip tables that do not declare an `idvisit` column — so these two never appear there.
+**Retention reaches the rows but not the estimate.** Purging old raw data deletes visits, and deleting a visit routes through the very same code as deleting a data subject — `LogDataPurger` calls `LogDeleter`, which calls the subject deletion in `PrivacyManager\Model\DataSubjects` — so these tables are reached for the same reason and nothing is left behind.
+The purge *estimate* shown in the administration UI, and the table optimisation that follows a purge, work off a different and shorter
+list: only log tables that declare a column to join on `idvisit`, which neither of these does.
+So the rows go and the site owner is never shown that they will.

+**Retention deletes more than it looks like it should, for the same reason.** The purge erases visits older than the window and everything reachable from them, and what is reachable from a visit here is the user's whole row, not the part of it that belongs to that visit.
+A user whose oldest visit ages out loses their stored attributes even if they visited yesterday, and the tracker restores them only on their next request carrying those parameters.
+A table with one row per subject is a table with no notion of age, so any retention rule applied through the visit join is necessarily coarse.
+Give rows `idsite` and a date of their own, and join on `idvisit`, if that matters to you.

 **If you store personal data outside the log table API**, none of the above applies and you must subscribe to `PrivacyManager.deleteDataSubjects`, `PrivacyManager.deleteDataSubjectsForDeletedSites`,